emlab-solutions/pyemaps/docs/source/visualization.rst

 Visualisation
 =============

-*pyemaps* provides a set of helper functions to show diffraction patterns.
+*pyEMAPS* provides a set of helper functions to show diffraction patterns.
 These function are implemented with python's *matplotlib*.

 *si_dif.py* and *si_bloch.py* sample code demonstrate the rendering of